 A headache Caused by eyestrain.

 This type of a headache may be due to the body’s attempt to gain clear vision.
 Within the eyeball, the small ciliary muscles control the shape of the lens of the eye.
 This enables us to focus our vision on the object we are looking at.
 Prolonged contraction of these tiny muscles can be a cause of a headache due to “eyestrain.”
 Also, the muscles that move the eye (extraocular muscles) may go into tension, particularly if the muscles controlling one eye are not balanced with those on the other side.
 This imbalance may cause blurring vision so that the head may have to be held in a certain position in order to focus the vision.
-This in turn causes chronic contraction of the muscles of the neck, resulting in a headache.
+This, in turn, causes chronic contraction of the muscles of the neck, resulting in a headache.

 If the eyes are exposed to a very bright light, a headache may develop lasting twenty-four to forty-eight hours, possibly due to the irritation of the delicate tissues in the eyes.
 Such a headache may last from one to two days.
-Looking at the sun for only a few seconds may actually burn the retina, and cause a severe headaches arising from eyestrain and other disorders of the eye can be prescribed only by a specialist in eye conditions, or in other words, an ophthalmologist.
+Looking at the sun for only a few seconds may actually burn the retina, and cause severe headaches arising from eyestrain and other disorders of the eye can be prescribed only by a specialist in eye conditions, or in other words, an ophthalmologist.

 Treating a sick headache best treatment for a sick headache is to prevent it from coming on.
 Megrim headaches always arise from the stress and strain within the brain, and from there the trouble may spread to the stomach and intestinal organs.